 Even offspring of famous horses can end up in unfortunate circumstances due to uncaring humans.
 Fortunately for Albany’s Secret, good people stepped in and found the Secretariat mare a loving forever home at age 23 in 2011.
 She was pampered beyond belief in her last seven years, until she died peacefully in August 2018.
 More about Albany’s Secret.

-Only one of the final 11 spent retirement in the pastures of big working Thoroughbred Farms.
+Only one of the final 12 was a mare who spent retirement in the pastures of big working Thoroughbred Farms.
 Ball Chairman was a G1 producing mare, and her son Perfect Soul was a Canadian champion.
 She lived for years at the famed Coolmore Stud in Ireland, before returning to America to live out her last decade on her owner’s sprawling breeding farm in Kentucky.
 A foal of 1988, she left life on her own terms at age 33 in early 2021.
 More about Ball Chairman.